Lecture notesBe sure to take the CITI Research Ethics training this week. The link for instructions is here.

 - Your TA will show you how to search online for articles on your paper topic, so narrow down your topic prior to this meeting.
 E-mail me or your TA if you have questions about appropriate paper topics.

-- Bring your laptop / Tablet if you have one ... if not we will ask students to share their laptops.
+- Bring your laptop / Tablet if you have one so you can use that if needs be.

-Clinical research in developing countries discusses HIV research in Malawi.
-When or how can investigators in a developing country use procedures that would be considered unethical in the developed world?
+Clinical research in developing countries discusses controversy HIV research in Malawi.
+Women in the control group of a parenatal (mother to child) HIV transmission study were given no treatment, even though effective treatments are available.
+Can investigators in a developing country use procedures that would be considered unethical in the developed world?

 Discussion Group Assignment(Click for a Word copy of Week 4 assignment).

-We will discuss your four readings in discussion group this week.
-To facilitate that discussion, answer the following questions using not more than one typed page.
+We will discuss the readings in discussion group this week, as well as ethics generally.
+To get ready, answer the following questions using not more than one typed page.

 Readings 1: How skeptical should we be about findings in Psychology?
 Do you think the system "worked" in the case of Diederik Stapel, or are the temptations for ethically dubious shortcuts (or actual fraud) just too great?

 - control research design in treatment trials in developing countries

 - How do